Kansas City teenager Ralph Yarl recounts being shot after he rang the wrong doorbell

 Andrew Lester, 84, has pleaded not guilty to first-degree assault and armed criminal action in the April 13 shooting.

-Lester admitted that he shot Yarl through the door without warning because he was “scared to death” he was about to be robbed by the Black person standing at his door.
+Lester admitted that he shot Yarl through the door without warning because he was “scared to death” he was about to be robbed by the Black person standing there.
 He remains free after posting $20,000 — 10% of his $200,000 bond.

-The shooting drew international attention amid claims that Lester received preferential treatment from investigators after he shot Yarl.
+The shooting drew international attention amid claims that Lester received preferential treatment from investigators.
 President Joe Biden and several celebrities issued statements calling for justice.
 Yarl’s attorney, Lee Merritt, has called for the shooting to be investigated as a hate crime.

 Yarl’s mother, Cleo Nagbe, said on “Good Morning America” that she had been worried that her son got a flat tire, but that she then got a call from police telling her about the shooting, and she headed to the hospital.
 He was partially alert, but it was traumatizing, she said.